BigPolarBear1/factorization_v3/README.md

 OMG.
 I AM A FUCKING IDIOT.
 I get it now.
 Now that I understand how the correct iN value for a given coefficient is calculated..
 I get it now.
 Proper PoC and fixed paper coming very soon................................................. fucking hell.
 That took way to long to understand something as simple as this.

+The fact that these things take this long to figure out, makes me realize I really just suck at math.
+I don't think I'm cut out for this math stuff.
+Oh well... atleast factorization is about to break now hehehehe.
+Way too fucking slow though.